ionuttbara/WMIC-in-Windows-11/README.md

-# WMIC-in-Windows-11
+# PROJECT CLOSED

-Starting with latest Insider Preview builds of Windows 11, Microsoft is removing WMIC from system.
-With this script, you can get WMIC back in Windows 11.
+Starting with build 22572, Microsoft is re-adding WMIC back.
+You can enable/disable in Optional Features Settings.